nevanscott/uxui0120/_projects/web-app.md

 ## Bonus

-* Add some animation to your redesign
+* Add some animation to your redesign.
-* Make the layout responsive
+* Make the layout responsive.

 ## Uploads